holochain-community-resources/Open-Source-Learning-Projects/README.md

 As developers come to meetups or are just getting interested in Holochain, we would like to supply them with a possibility to engage with code in order to learn, while also being introduced to the community and creating useful open source software.

+## Next steps
+- community meeting on how to manage open learning projects
+  - who wants do design?
+  - how do we manage repos?
+Merging etc. Supporting
+  - does every app need a steward?
+Contact?

+- design applications for open source learning (super detailed documentation)
+-

 ## Projects
 - [hUdemy](https://hackmd.io/V9RbP1jdRxKBosaOXen7ZA)
 - [MailBoox](https://github.com/zaunders/MailBoox-SymCode)